neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 5 - Parsing Data/README.md

 In this lab we're going to spin up a SageMaker domain.
 We'll then use it to run a notebook that calls Neo4j and Amazon Bedrock APIs to load data into Neo4j.

 ## Create a SageMaker Domain
-The first step is to deploy a SageMaker domain.
+To get started, please open the SageMaker Domain that has already been created for you.
 To do that, open the AWS console [here](https://console.aws.amazon.com/).
 In the search bar, type "sagemaker."

 ![](images/01.png)